 In no case can we be made responsible for damages of any kind that arise in connection with the use or non-usability of our software or the information provided on our internet pages.
 If you don't accept these terms, you are not allowed to use our software.
 Using Fade2D for military research and applications is not accepted.

-Download, unzip and start to play with the included examples.
-The current release works out of the box for Windows and Linux developers.
+Download Fade2D_v1.13.zip, unzip and start to play with the included examples.
+It works without installation for Windows and Linux developers.

 Fade2D, version 1.10, March 30th, 2013: